twurple/twurple/docs/migration/v5-to-v6.md

 authProvider.addIntentsToUser('125328655', ['chat']);
 ```

+### Custom {@link AuthProvider} implementations

+If you wrote your own provider, please refer to the {@link AuthProvider} reference page to reimplement it from scratch.
+There is no straightforward migration strategy here.

 ## Rename subscription methods in EventSub packages

 In the `eventsub-http` and `eventsub-ws` packages, the naming convention for the subscription methods has been changed.